The role of geography in the complex diffusion of innovations: Discussion

-We further demonstrate a super linear relation of Innovators and Early Adopters as a function of the town population.
-This highlights the importance of urban settlements in the adoption of innovations.
-By combining complex diffusion with empirical scaling from urban science, we proposed a modeling framework that corresponds with the early notion of Haegerstrand \cite{hagerstrand1968innovation}.
-Adoption peaks initially in large towns and then diffuses to smaller settlements.
+0.1in One of our most important empirical findings is the changing distance decay of diffusion.
+In fact, contagion in the early stages of the product life-cycle occurs mostly between distant locations with larger populations.
+This new aspect could not be captured by the model, indicating that it needs theoretical extension.
+The superlinear relation of Innovators and Early Adopters as a function of the town population highlights the importance of urban settlements in the adoption of innovations that corresponds with the early notion of Haegerstrand \cite{hagerstrand1968innovation}.
+Adoption peaks initially in large towns and then diffuses to smaller settlements in geographical proximity.
+We find that town population and distance from the original location of innovation bias predictions of adoption peak in all models.
+These findings call for incorporating geography into future models of complex contagion.